Cybersecurity

 2. Update Your Software

-3. Educate employees
+3. Educate Employees

 4. Stay Up to Date

+Another method of avoiding corporate ransomware attacks involves performing regular security testing to help keep you up to date on trends.
 Cybersecurity demands change rapidly.
 Stay abreast of industry trends, so you know what to look for and can spot new ransomware attacks.
-Try subscribing to cybersecurity blogs and implementing common security testing methods.

-How to Respond to a Ransomware Attack
+How to Respond to Corporate Ransomware Attacks

 1. Isolate the Device

-As soon as you identify or suspect ransomware on a device, completely disconnect it from the rest of the network and any other equipment with access to it.
-Still, just because a device has ransomware doesn’t mean it was the first one infected — look for other connected devices or parts of the network and isolate them, too.
+After tracing the source of the attack, completely disconnect it from the rest of the network and any other equipment with access to it.
+Remember: Just because a device has ransomware doesn’t mean it was the first one infected.
+Look for other connected devices or parts of the network and isolate them, too.

 2. Assess the Scope